-Interest income is recognised in the Statement of Profit or Loss and Other Comprehensive Income as it accrues.
-Interest income is recognised on a gross basis, including withholding tax.
+Interest income is recognised in the Statement of Profit or Loss and Other Comprehensive Income as it accrues, on a gross basis including withholding tax.
 Interest is measured using the effective interest rate method.

 Dividend income

 Dividend income relating to exchange-traded equity investments is recognised as dividend income in the Statement of Profit or Loss and Other Comprehensive Income on the ex-dividend date.